-The Company subsequently measures its equity investments at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income.
+The Company subsequently measures its equity investments at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income and accumulated in fair value reserve.
 Where the Company's management has elected to present fair value gains and losses on equity investments in other comprehensive income, there is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.
 Dividends from such investments continue to be recognised in profit or loss as other income when the group's right to receive payments is established.